 The use of hospice care (end-of-life comfort care) -- services that focus on keeping a dying patient as comfortable and pain-free as possible during their last days -- is becoming more and more popular.
 Many elderly folks and terminally ill people choose this low-fuss, low-frills medical care as their lives come to an end.
-If you are considering hospice care for yourself or a loved one, take the time to learn what it is, how to qualify and pay for it, and how to find hospice care services that work for your particular situation.
+If you are considering hospice care for yourself or a loved one, take the time to learn what it is, how to pay for it, when it starts, and how to find hospice care services that work for your particular situation.

 Hospice provides an alternative to the traditional medical care that hospitals and nursing facilities commonly deliver toward the end of a patient's life.
 In hospice, the goal is shifted from attempting to cure an illness or performing life-saving measures to keeping a patient as comfortable and free of pain as possible.
 In addition to providing a seriously ill patient with care and comfort, hospice services often extend to his or her family members and friends -- involving and training them in giving care, and providing breaks and counseling services to those who need them.

 Hospice care has been growing in popularity in recent years.
 The National Hospice and Palliative Care Organization estimates that 1.49 million patients received services from hospice in 2017, up from 1.27 million patients in 2012.
 And it noted that 48.2% of Medicare beneficiaries in the United States who died in 2017 were under the care of a hospice program.

 Provided the patient meets certain criteria, Medicare and most insurance plans cover hospice care.